lucidrains/imagen-pytorch/README.md

 - [ ] add textual inversion
 - [ ] cleanup self conditioning to be extracted at imagen instantiation
 - [ ] make sure eventual dreambooth works with imagen-video
+- [ ] allow for temporal interpolation at specific stages

 ## Citations